jameshart197/recipe-pinner/README.md

-# AppName
+# MealPin

-Application is a web application designed for users to visit and pin recipes that they like.
+MealPin is a web application designed for users to visit and pin recipes that they like.
 It was inspired by Pinterest and is created to be used either as a dietary aide, a way of sharing recipes and a means of learning new recipes.

 Unregistered users can view a call to action page that encourages them to sign up.
 Users can sign up for the site from the registration form.
 They can then subsequently log in using the login button in the navigation bar.